 Shah: Things are always changing.
 If you’re not dynamically adjusting your product strategy and approach and messaging based on feedback, then you’re not going to be competitive, and you’re certainly not going to be customer-centric.
 Change is the constant you can count on.
 If you’re not comfortable with ambiguity and things shifting all the time, maybe don’t do product marketing.
 On the flip side flip, the opportunity to define your own role — because product marketing is so different from organization to organization and product to product — is exciting.

 I highly recommend putting a big emphasis on relationship-building and the ability to gain trust and credibility without directly managing others.

 And brush up on the business side of things.
 I’m excited that product marketing is moving into a more strategic realm.
-But it also means that I need to really up my skill in terms business decision making, whether it's packaging or pricing or financial modeling.
+But it also means that I need to really up my skill in terms of business decision making, whether it’s packaging or pricing or financial modeling.
 That’s where I'm trying to focus my personal development and learning right now.